 Resources for Planning your Trip to Edinburgh?

 The best place for festival information is the Festivals Edinburgh website or the individual festival websites given above.
 For more general overall trip planning, a good place to start your planning is the Edinburgh city tourism website and then head to the Visit Scotland tourism website for planning all your travels throughout Scotland.
-Note that in addition to the 12 festivals that are based in Edinburgh, there are also many other festivals that take place in Scotland throughout the year.
+Note that in addition to the 11 festivals that are based in Edinburgh, there are also many other festivals that take place in Scotland throughout the year such as the Edinburgh Mela and Edinburgh Food Festival.

 The Edinburgh International Science Festival